Hartlepool nuclear power station

 Hartlepool nuclear power station is a nuclear power station situated on the northern bank of the mouth of the River Tees, 2.5 mi south of Hartlepool in County Durham, North East England.

 The station has a net electrical output of 1,185 megawatts, which is 2% of Great Britain's peak electricity demand of 60 GW.

 Electricity is produced through the use of two advanced gas-cooled reactors (AGR).
 Hartlepool was only the third nuclear power station in the United Kingdom to use AGR technology.
 It was also the first nuclear power station to be built close to a major urban area.

 Originally planned in 1967, with construction starting in 1969, the station started generating electricity in 1983 and was completed in 1985, initially being operated by the Central Electricity Generating Board.
 With privatisation of the UK's electric supply industry in 1990, the station has been owned by Nuclear Electric and British Energy but is now owned and operated by EDF Energy.

-The power station will cease power generation in March 2028, prior to defuelling and decommissioning.
+The power station is planned to operate until March 2030.